Assisted Door Operators for

 • Does Door-Aid have safety features designed to protect the user?

 Yes.
-As an ADA door operator, Door-Aid meets ANSI code #156.19 low-energy power assist door opener requirements.
+As an ADA door operator, Door-Aid meets ANSI A156.19 Low Energy Door Operator Requirements.

 • Can Door-Aid be “hard-wired”?